turingschool/backend-curriculum-site/module2/lessons/html_and_css.md

 We have a `div` element that we gave a `width` of `400` and a `height` of `200`.
 However, we've also applied several additional properties that are affecting its size and positioning.
 The `padding` and `border` properties are both adding `20px` to the element's height and width.
 Now the actual *visible* dimensions of our element are `480x280`.

+# CSS Frameworks

+In modern web application development, we tend to rely on frameworks to style pages rather than plain HTML and CSS.

 ## Bootstrap

 Free front-end framework that includes HTML and CSS based design templates that have a mobile first approach.
 Bootstrap layouts are based on a grid design.
 It can be quickly and easily added to projects and does use jQuery to function.